apache/incubator-kie-tools/README.md

 ##### KJAR Maven Project

-[KJAR](https://developers.redhat.com/blog/2018/03/14/what-is-a-kjar/) stands for Knowledge jar which is a custom JAR file that contains Business Process or Rules and all needed dependencies and files to execute it on the target runtime, either Quarkus or Spring Boot.
+[KieJAR](https://developers.redhat.com/blog/2018/03/14/what-is-a-kjar/) stands for Knowledge Is Everything jar which is a custom JAR file that contains Business Process or Rules and all needed dependencies and files to execute it on the target runtime, either Quarkus or Spring Boot.